junxit/us-congress-bills-111/metadata.md

 - 2009-05-07 — Introduced in Senate
 - 2009-05-07 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S5295-5296)
+- 2009-06-02 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S5980-5981; text as passed Senate: CR S5980-5981)
+- 2009-06-02 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S5980-5981; text as passed Senate: CR S5980-5981)
+- 2009-06-02 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2009-06-02 — Senate Committee on the Judiciary discharged by Unanimous Consent.